ImportProgram/SuperBasicBros/readme.md

 Load the `SuperBasicBrows.sln` into Visual Studio (any version).

-> Visual Studio 2022 for example asks to update from 4.5 to 4.8, which is recommend.
+> Visual Studio 2022 for example asks to update from 4.5 to 4.8, which is recommended.
 Then run said solution!

 ## Bugs (which will not be fixed)
 - Pressing space bar when dying with duplicate game assets.